SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 #### Phrase 1

-The general structure is *food production systems + production + action*. `intensification` implies increasing production, but results in some noise when used alone - it can be used in other contexts, and finds many results about the *effects* of agricultural intensification, thus it is combined with other terms which limit it better to works looking at the process itself.
+The general structure is *food production systems + production + action*. `intensification` implies increasing production, but results in some noise when used alone - it can be used in other contexts, and finds many results about the *effects* of agricultural intensification, thus it is combined with other terms which limit it better to works looking at the process itself. `grain yield$` is included as a phrase, rather than being combined with NEAR, because otherwise this results in a high number of results from metallurgy. `yield$` is included in 2 parts of the string, meaning that mentioning e.g. "rice yields" is enough to be included.

 ```py
 TS=